 Requests for personal data should be provided for free in most cases.

 - where it came from

 - who can see the information

-Make sure they can understand the information - eg explain what any codes mean.
+Make sure they can understand the information - for example explain what any codes mean.
+Your response should be:

-Find out more on the Information Commissioner’s Office website.
+Find out more about how to respond to requests.
+For further advice, contact the Information Commissioner’s Office (ICO).